Kidney and Pancreas Transplant Program

 From thorough evaluation to world-class treatment, we provide a patient-centered approach to care throughout the entire transplant process.
 Your dedicated transplant team will guide and support you each step of the way.

-The Kidney/Pancreas Transplant Process: What to Expect
+The Kidney and Pancreas Transplant Process: What to Expect

-The UPMC Kidney and Pancreas Transplant program accepts self-referrals and physician referrals.
+Located in Pittsburgh, The UPMC Kidney and Pancreas Transplant program accepts self-referrals and physician referrals.
 What happens after your doctor refers you to UPMC's Kidney and Pancreas Transplant Program?

 - Our team will schedule an appointment for your transplant evaluation.
 Before your appointment, our experts will review your history and prior testing to see if you might be a kidney or pancreas transplant candidate.

-- At your kidney or pancreas transplant evaluation, you will meet with our medical and surgical transplant teams to discuss your disease and the short and long term details of transplantation.
+- At your kidney or pancreas transplant evaluation, you will meet with our medical and surgical transplant teams to discuss your disease and the short- and long-term details of transplantation.

 - Then, a multidisciplinary group of experts will review your case and decide if a kidney or pancreas transplant is your best option.
 We'll let you know our decision within several weeks after your evaluation.